bamos/bamos.github.io/_posts/2016-08-09-deep-completion.md

 [conditional dependencies](https://en.wikipedia.org/wiki/Conditional_dependence):
 the value of one pixel depends on the values of other pixels in the image.
-Also, maximizing over a general PDF is an extremely difficult and nearly intractable non-convex optimization problem.
+Also, maximizing over a general PDF is an extremely difficult and often intractable non-convex optimization problem.

 ## Step 2: Quickly generating fake images